 Players begin in a circle.
 The ball is thrown up high and somebody’s name is called out.
 This person must run and catch the ball.
 Now it is their turn to quickly throw the ball high into the air and call somebody else’s name.

 Whilst modern technology may feel like it’s taking over.
-The joy of active play and group games is deeply embedded in our human psyche.
+The joy of active play and traditional games is deeply embedded in our human psyche.
 Given the opportunity (and perhaps a little nudge), today’s generation can have just as much fun with these play ideas as the kids who invented them, some several thousand of years ago.
 It is so good to witness kids playing around outdoors and trying new games that use involve both their minds and bodies.
 Which of these kids games from around the world do you think your child will enjoy the most?

 Related Posts: